Part One – Discoveries:

 The chart below describes a bubble-up process established as components of local governance composed of “never doubt” groups.
 As small organizations, they will select a needed change based on self-interests.
 Examples are quality of life issues by residents or scientific groups to analyze specific problems.
 The chart also recognizes the formation of interdisciplinary groups skilled at acquiring and injecting capital resources.
 It anticipates coalition groups charged with aligning policy and program implementation schemes built on trial and error evaluations.

-The chart above suggests that system changes utilize the energy in the “never doubt” idea.
-The widespread knowledge of “never doubt” comes from the work and words of anthropologist Margaret Mead regarding cultural transformations.
+The chart above suggests that social system changes utilize the energy in the “never doubt” idea.
+The widespread knowledge of “never doubt” comes from the work and words of anthropologist Margaret Mead regarding cultural transformations or transitions.

-Therefore, the purpose of the chart (above) is one aimed at trust in our better selves.
+Therefore, the purpose of the chart (above) is to trust in our better selves.
 It lays out a belief in discovering malfunctions for two extremely well-known reasons.
-Power concedes nothing without a demand.
-The limits of tyrants are prescribed by the endurance of those whom they oppress.
+First, power concedes nothing without a demand.
+Second, the limits of tyrants are prescribed by the endurance of those whom they oppress.
 That was Douglass (1849).
 He was writing about getting more comfortable with change, even if every turn seems to be for the worse.
-Sensing the end of misery in the world is a powerful feeling and opens the mind to wonder and beauty.
+Sensing the end of misery in the world is a powerful feeling and opens the mind to wonderment and recognizing beauty.

 The failures of power occur in its acquisition and thereafter in the keeping of it.
-In seeking change, it is logical to examine how the methods of public appropriations becoming private holdings.
+Thus, in seeking change, it is logical to examine how public appropriations become private holdings.
 Here are three widely known global examples:

 - Vast personal capital accumulation among a small percentage of people is now common knowledge.
 That the rate is fantastically beyond a measure of any one person’s productive capacity firmly suggests an economic malfunction worthy of analysis and action.